Most business and pleasure travelers don’t have a security plan.

 Family Travel Security Plan

->

-> Whenever your family walks out the front door your home they leave that zone of protection that you have created.
-The secret to keeping your family reasonable safe once they leave home is to have a family security plan.
+Whenever your family walks out the front door of your home they leave that zone of protection that you have created.
+The secret to keeping your family reasonably safe once they leave home is to have a family security plan.
 To develop a family security plan you must give careful thought to the public routines of each family member and think of ways to make them safer from the violent people in the world.
-The best way to accomplish this is to hold a family meeting to discuss this plan and play what if games using different scenarios.
+The best way to accomplish this is to hold a family meeting to discuss this plan and play what-if games using different scenarios.
 For example, what if we need to stay overnight in a hotel and you get separated?
 What steps should we take to make the process safer?
 What if we want to go to the swimming pool or gym?
 What precautions can we take to be safer in the parking lot?
 What if someone approaches to rob us while walking to our car on the street at night?
 What would we do and how would we react?
 Where would we go and who would we notify in case of emergency?

->

-> Planning is Everything
+Planning is Everything

->

-> Most people have no such family plan and have not met as a family to discuss what if situations.
+Most people have no such family plan and have not met as a family to discuss what-if situations.
 When or if a criminal assault does occur, the family will not be prepared and will have to rely on instinct in response to the incident.

->

-> What if their response instincts are wrong or their reactions inappropriate, under the circumstances?
+What if their response instincts are wrong or their reactions inappropriate, under the circumstances?
 We read about these cases all the time in the newspaper or hear about them on television.

 For example, where a child was walking in an unfamiliar place and was tricked into a car by a total stranger and kidnapped.